prof.dr.ir. A.J. van der Veen

 Expertise: Array signal processing; Signal processing for communicationsThemes: Signal processing for communication

 Alle-Jan van der Veen is professor and chair of the Circuits and Systems group at TU Delft.
-The group covers signal processing and digital system design.
+The group covers signal processing algorithms and digital system design, with applications in communication, audio, biomedical, radio astronomy, and automotive sensing.

 He received an NWO-STW VICI award (personal research grant of 1.2 ME), and two IEEE SPS Young Author Best Paper awards.